VZout/VirtualEye/README.md

 <img src="logo.png">

 # VirtualEye - 2D Render Game
 VirtualEye is Render Game Engine make for fun and gain experiance.
-A keynote to create this library is simplicity to create small games and simple RPG, shooters etc. In future i want to add python script creating, and move onUpdate() and inInit() function into them.
+A keynote to create this library is simplicity to create small games and simple RPG, shooters etc. In future i want to add python script creating, and move onUpdate() and onInit() function into them.

 ## License
 VirtualEye is under MIT license.
 It means, you can create your own game on it, sell it, authorize it, but you MUST write that VirtualEye is Dmitro Szewczuk own.